particledatagroup/hep-resources/content.md

 * **ASCL:**
     The Astrophysics Source Code Library (ASCL) is a free online registry for source codes of interest to astronomers and astrophysicists.
 It lists codes that have been used in research that has appeared in, or been submitted to, peer-reviewed publications. <http://ascl.net>

-* **FreeHEP:**
-    A collection of software and information about software useful in high-energy physics and adjacent disciplines, focusing on open-source software for data analysis and visualization.
-Searching can be done by title, subject, date acquired, date updated, or by browsing an alphabetical list of all packages. <http://java.freehep.org/>

 * **GenSer:**
     The Generator Services project collaborates with Monte Carlo (MC) generator authors and with LHC experiments in order to prepare validated LCG compliant code for